fpirotti/lasPhotoCamSIM/README.md

 # lasHemisphericSIM

-Provides a simulated hemispherical photograph at user-defined positions in a point cloud.
+Provides a simulated hemispherical photograph at user-defined positions in a point cloud, with gap-fraction calculation and projected grids with counts of points occluding sectors of spherical dome..

 <img src="./img1.jpg" />